keboola/developers-docs/integrate/docker-runner/index.md

 ---
 title: Docker Runner
+permalink: /integrate/docker-runner/
+redirect_from:
-permalink: /integrate/docker-bundle/
+    - /integrate/docker-bundle/
 ---

 * TOC
 {:toc}

-Docker Runner is a [KBC component](/overview/) which provides an interface for running [Docker images](/extend/docker/tutorial) in Keboola Connection.
+Docker Runner is a [KBC component](/overview/) which provides an interface for running other KBC components.
+Every component in Keboola Connection is represented by a [Docker images](/extend/docker/tutorial/) in Keboola Connection.

 By developing functionality in [Docker](https://www.docker.com/) you will focus only on the application logic; all communication with Storage API will be handled by Docker Runner.
 You can encapsulate any application into an Docker image